jto888/CARMSemu/post_package/validations_studies.md

 A choice presentation was made by Professor John Andrews and his assistant Silvia Tolo at the RAMS2023 conference in Orlando .
 This was to demonstrate the “next generation” of fault tree technology.
-This would pique the interest of a FaultTree package developer on R. After a presentation of binary decision diagrams, which are already handled by the FaultTree package, Markov models and Petri nets were discussed for their potential to feed into tree elements.
+This would of course pique the interest of a FaultTree package developer on R. After a presentation of binary decision diagrams, which are already handled by the FaultTree package, Markov models and Petri nets were discussed for their potential to model certain dependencies.
 So, okay it was time to finally look deeper into Markov models.
 The CARMS emulation is an outgrowth of this awakening.

 The demonstration contained simple closed models of parallel elements with failure and repair.
+They made a point about modeling a dependency such that in a shared load array after a single unit failure the fail rate of the remaining unit would increase due to load.
 Beyond providing a results table for the state probabilities, they also produced a “state intensity” value.
 This is the basis for studies comparing results with the simplified fault free calculations utilized in the FaultTree package.